PatternAgents/SitV/README.md

 - Ornament&Crime R1.3.3 Up and Running

 **12/23/2018:**
-- "Serial+MIDIx16+Audio" Tested and working
+- "Serial+MIDIx16+Audio" compiles with Hemishere 1.7A
-- "USBHost" (MIDI Host) Tested and working
+- "MIDIx16" to Serial4 MIDI router : Tested and Working

 ---------------------------------------
 ## SitV Model Images